scipp/scippneutron/docs/developer/data-stream.rst

 must be pickleable or ``mp.Queue``.
 This makes dependency injection difficult.
 To get around this an enum can be passed via ``data_stream`` to the ``data_consumption_manager`` to tell it to create instances of ``FakeConsumer`` instead of ``KafkaConsumer``, additionally an ``mp.Queue`` can be provided and is passed to the ``FakeConsumer``.
-The ``FakeConsumer`` then polls for messages on the queue instead of Kafka, allowing the test to provide the messages.
+The ``FakeConsumer`` simply polls for messages on the queue instead of Kafka, thus allowing the test to provide the messages.
+There is no other configuration of ``FakeConsumer`` possible or necessary.

 .. image:: data_stream/data_stream_arch_testing.svg
    :width: 600